 Restaurants often post signs informing customers that credit cards are accepted.
-These signs and other displays of credit card insignia can be seen on restaurant doors, windows, counters, menus, table tents, tip trays, and cash registers.
+These signs, and other displays of credit card insignia, can be seen on restaurant doors, windows, counters, menus, table tents, tip trays and cash registers.
 Research has found that simply seeing these insignia increases consumers' willingness to spend money.
 This effect may be due to the fact that credit card insignia are so often present when consumers buy things that they have become conditioned stimuli that elicit spending.
-Alternatively, credit card insignia may remind consumers of the availability of credit and thereby increase their perception of their own spending power (even when they intend to pay with cash).
-Regardless of the explanation, the effect suggests that servers may receive larger tips when credit card insignia are present at the table than when these insignia are not present.
-Michael McCall and Heather Belmont tested this hypothesis at two establishments-a family restaurant and a café-in upstate New York.
+Alternatively, credit card insignia may remind consumers of the availability of credit and thereby increase consumers' perception of their own spending power (even when they intend to pay with cash).
+Regardless of its explanation, the effect suggests that servers may receive larger tips when credit card insignia are present at the table than when these insignia are not present.
+Michael McCall and Heather Belmont tested this hypothesis at two establishments -- a family restaurant and a cafe -- in upstate New York.

-The presence of credit card insignia was manipulated in these establishments via tip trays, some of which had credit card emblems on them and some of which did not.
-These tip trays were randomly mixed, and servers were instructed to take a tray as needed from the top of the stack.
+The presence versus absence of credit card insignia was manipulated in these establishments via tip trays, some of which had credit card emblems on them and some of which did not.
+These tip trays were randomly mixed and servers were instructed to take trays as needed from the top of the stack.
 At both establishments, customers tipped significantly more when the bill was presented on a tip tray containing a credit card emblem.
-Tips increased from 16 percent of pre-tax bills at the restaurant to 20 percent and increased from 18 percent of pre-tax bills at the café to 22 percent.
+Tips increased from 16% to 20% of pre-tax bills at the restaurant and increased from 18% to 22% of pre-tax bills at the cafe.
 This effect was not due to an increased use of credit cards to pay the bill.
-In fact, all of the café's customers paid cash.
-Simply seeing the credit card insignia on the tip trays caused customers to tip an additional 25 percent at the restaurant and 22 percent at the café.
+In fact, all of the cafe's customers paid cash.
+Simply seeing the credit card insignia on the tip trays caused customers to tip an additional 4% of their pre-tax bill amounts!